TUB-DVG/wissen-digital-ewb/02_work_doc/Cookbook_Django_TUB_2021.md

 #### Give User access to database

 ```
-GRANT ALL PRIVILEGES ON DATABASE btre_prod TO dbadmint;
+GRANT ALL PRIVILEGES ON DATABASE M4_data TO dbadmint;
 ```

 #### Quit out of Postgres